Table of Contents

 - Other medicines to help make breathing easier

 - When pneumonia is severe, a person may not be able to breathe on her/his own.
-When this happens, a machine called a respirator (or ventilator) is used temporarily while the antibiotics fight the infection and improve breathing.
+When this happens, a machine called a respirator (or ventilator) is used for a time while the antibiotics fight the infection and improve breathing.

 - Influenza (flu) vaccine